 2.2.5 Notice to Provider Regarding Enrollee’s Grace Period Status

-In the event of nonpayment of premium by an individual Exchange enrollee who is receiving a federal health insurance subsidy, Contractor shall provide written or telephonic notice to its network providers within 15 calendar days of the start of the second month of the grace period of an individual Exchange enrollee who is receiving a federal health insurance subsidy required pursuant 45 C.F.R. § 156.270(d).
-This notice shall inform the network provider of the enrollee’s suspension of coverage during the second and third months of the enrollee’s grace period, and shall include any other information required under applicable State and Federal law.
-This notice obligation only attaches to network providers who have submitted claims to the QHP within the previous two months and any provider who is an assigned Primary Care Provider for that enrollee.
+In the event of nonpayment of premium by an individual Exchange enrollee receiving advance payments of the premium tax credits , Contractor shall provide notice to its network providers within 15 calendar days of the start of the second month of the three month grace period as This notice shall inform the network provider of the enrollee’s suspension of coverage during the second and third months of the enrollee’s grace period, and shall include any other information required by State and Federal law.
+This notice obligation only attaches to network providers who have submitted claims to the QHP Issuer within the previous two months and any provider who is an assigned Primary Care Provider for that enrollee.

-Notwithstanding (a) above, this notice obligation does not relieve the QHP issuer from compliance with existing state laws governing claims payment.
+Notwithstanding (a) above, this notice obligation does not relieve the QHP Issuer from compliance with existing state laws governing claims payment.

 2.2.6 Agents in the Individual Exchange